Katikistan/cheri-baremetal-lab/README.md

-info threads              # List all active cores/threads thread <n>                # Switch to thread/core n thread apply all info reg # Show registers for all threads set $pc = 0x80000000      # Sets program counter to where start of program is
+info threads              # List all active cores/threads thread <n>                # Switch to thread/core n thread apply all info reg # Show registers for all threads set scheduler-locking on  # Make sure only one thread is running at a time
 ```

 ## File Structure